folklorelabs/pockest-helper/README.md

 Yes.
 For more advanced users that need to give their computer a rest, feel free to refer to "Preset Plan" within the log panel to time these breaks based on activity gaps.
 There is about ~1 hour of leeway with most of these timings, but not being precise may lead to death or path divergance.

+If you have an old Android mobile device laying around, you could also try installing [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) and [Caffeine](https://play.google.com/store/apps/details?id=moe.zhs.caffeine).
+Kiwi is able to run Pockest Helper and Caffeine will keep the screen on.

 ### The extension/addon is broken for me!
 What can I do?

 Sorry about that!
 Feel free to join the [Pockest Guide Discord](https://discord.gg/492bdzBDu) if you have any questions or feedback.
 There is a dedicated `#pockest-helper` channel for assistance and/or reporting bugs.
 Also please keep in mind that testing some features/fixes may take collaboration and/or multiple days because verifying/debugging the issue often requires re-creating specific evolution conditions which takes time.